 - Colour coding is used to help the reader easily cross reference any word or phrase.
 Matthew (Blue), Mark (Green), Luke (Red), John (Purple), Acts 1, 1 Corinthians 15, Colossians 1 & 2 Peter (Black).

-- Translations based on Greek Byzantine and Received Texts (AD 1522-1598): Tyndale, Sir J Green’s Greek Interlinear.
+- Translations based on Greek Byzantine and Received Texts: Tyndale, Sir J Green’s Greek Interlinear.

-- Translation based on the Peshito Aramaic Text (Western Church), (originated 2nd Century, oldest manuscripts 6th Century): James Murdock.
+- Translation based on the Peshito Aramaic Text: James Murdock.

-- Translations based on the Peshitta Aramaic Text (Eastern Church) (originated 2nd Century, oldest manuscripts 5th Century): Interlinear Younan Translation and Interlinear George Lamsa.
+- Translations based on the Peshitta Aramaic Text: Interlinear Younan Translation and Interlinear George Lamsa.

-- Translation of the Gospels based on the Latin Vulgate by Jerome (AD 384): Wycliffe.
+- Translation based on the Latin Vulgate by Jerome: Wycliffe.

-- For tenses, plurality and gender: the Robinson’s Morphological Analysis Codes (RMAC) of Stephanus AD 1550, with variants of Scrivener AD 1894 Received Text.
+- For Tenses and plurality, Robinson’s Morphological Analysis Codes of Stephanus AD 1550 – with variants of Scrivener AD 1894 Received Text was used.

-- For meaning of the Greek and Aramaic words: Strong’s Aramaic & Greek lexicons, the Complete Word Study Dictionary and Thayer’s Greek definitions.
+- Definitions: Strong’s Aramaic & Greek lexicons, the Complete Word Study Dictionary and Thayer’s Greek definitions.

-Maps were uniquely constructed for this narrative.
-In some credible sources where provinces, cities and towns differed from one another, then writers from the first four centuries (incl.
-Flavius Josephus) and the latest archaeological resources were used to determine the most probable location.
+- Locations: 1st Century Maps and Charts were uniquely compiled.
+Locations were validated using first four centuries writers (incl.
+Flavius Josephus) and the latest archaeological discoveries were used to determine the most probable location.

-Jesus’ name in Hebrew is Yeshua (YHWH/Yahweh Sets Free), however to be consistent with the Greek Translation of all the names I have kept the English Translation of the Greek - Jesus.
+Jesus’ name in Hebrew is Yeshua (YHWH/Yahwah Sets Free), however to be consistent with the Greek Translation of all the names I have kept the English Translation of the Greek - Jesus.